cellmapslab/longmixr/README.md

 )
 ```

-## Attribution
+## Copyright
-The package is based on the code of [`ConsensusClusterPlus`](https://bioconductor.org/packages/release/bioc/html/ConsensusClusterPlus.html).
+The package is based on the code of [`ConsensusClusterPlus`](https://bioconductor.org/packages/release/bioc/html/ConsensusClusterPlus.html)
+(version 1.52.0).
+For this code the copyright holders are Matt Wilkerson and
+Peter Waltman.
+For all subsequent changes the copyright holder is the Max Planck
+Institute of Psychiatry.
+The code is licensed under GPL v2.